- Skip Ahead to

 - As you work on the task, provide updates with task comments so task collaborators can respond and follow along with progress.

 - If a comment contains key details or is a final takeaway, you can pin to top to make it easy to find.

 - If you need to draw someone’s attention to a task or comment, use @mentioning.
 They’ll be notified and can quickly navigate to that specific task. @mentioning someone on a task automatically adds them as a collaborator and sends them an inbox notification.

-- You can also @mention project, task, and conversation names to connect your work and make it easy to reference.
+- You can also @mention the names of projects, tasks, messages, and teams to connect your work and make it easy to reference.